802.11ax Compressed Beamforming Packet Error Rate Simulation

 Inf.
 This table shows the quantization levels for each value of

 codeBookSize Compression Configuration -------------------------------------------------------- 0 NumBitsphi = 4; NumBitspsi = 2 1 NumBitsphi = 6; NumBitspsi = 4 Inf No compression --------------------------------------------------------

 Set the SNRs to simulate in dB.

 snr = 10:2:18;

-The number of packets tested at each SNR point is limited to a
+Limit the number of packets tested at each SNR point to

 maxNumErrorsis the maximum number of packet errors simulated at each SNR point.
 When the number of packet errors reaches this limit, the simulation at this SNR point is complete.

 maxNumPacketsis the maximum number of packets simulated at each SNR point and limits the length of the simulation if the packet error limit is not reached.